7 min

 How experienced firms handle feed outages during BAS

-Firms that consistently avoid downstream BAS issues do not wait passively for feeds to return.
-They keep work moving in a controlled way.
-Transactions are reviewed outside the ledger, cleaned in bulk, and verified before being posted back once feeds stabilise.
-This preserves review time and protects confidence later.
-The goal is not speed.
-It is control under pressure.
+Firms that consistently avoid downstream BAS problems do not wait passively for the feed to come back.
+They keep the work moving in a controlled way instead.
+Transactions are reviewed outside the ledger, cleaned and normalised in bulk, and verified before being posted back once the feed stabilises.
+That protects the one thing the waiting approach quietly spends, which is review time.
+It means the pressure of the deadline never forces the team into accepting data they have not actually checked.